 How do you decide which option will work best for you?
 Here is a comparison of three other leading business-focused music streaming companies – Rockbot, Jukeboxy, and Custom Channels – to help you make the best decision for your business.

 Price: The company offers a free one-week demo that does not require you to put in a credit card to sign up.
-After the trial, Rockbot Music is $24.95 per month, and Rockbot Request is $49 per month.
+After the trial, Rockbot Music costs $24.95 per month, and Rockbot Request costs $49 per month.
 Rockbot Enterprise is customized, so you must call the company for a quote.

 Who it’s best for: Music-lovers who want to spend a lot of their attention on which songs play in the background of their business each day.